-Resource Adequacy (RA)7 requires that resources have a duration of 4 hours (CPUC 2014a, 2014b).
+Resource Adequacy (RA)2 requires that resources have a duration of 4 hours (CPUC 2014a, 2014b).
 This requirement reflects the need to support morning and evening ramping periods as well as typical daily peak demand periods.
 Four hours is the standard in California for supply resources designated to meet peak system demand and is applied to both System and Local reliability areas.
-Local RA requirements are established based on contingency analyses (i.e. loss of critical transmission system elements) and are designed to ensure that transmission system elements do not violate reliability requirements in the event of
+Local RA requirements are established based on contingency analyses (i.e. loss of critical transmission system elements) and are designed to ensure that transmission system elements in the event of outages.
+Given that the RA requirement is 4 hours, one could assume that the expected restoration time associated with one of the critical transmission line outages would also be 4 hours.